edwardgerhold/syntaxjs/README.md

 Yes, with adding /lib i have seen some desastrous engineering left beetween the main parts.

-_Known Bugs, _
+_Known Bugs, a lot, but known and not difficult, just mistakes_
 * Generators: The code Evaluation Stack is not fixed.
 The tool started with Evaluate(node) as indirect recursion function (being called again from a function called by Evaluate), but using a stack instead of real recursion makes resumability available, which is needed for the generator.
 I had little trouble imagining resuming and suspending a context, coz i forgot to directly use a stack machine.
 The problem can be fixed locally just for the generator i estimate by thinking it out.
 * I found already various possibilities by thinking through, the latest is putting the last child of a list first onto the stack (much work) or just reading the doubly linked list forward with a pop_front. just fifo. but the stack storage is needed for suspending and resuming of the context, which indirect recursion by calls has not.
-* Classes.
-I just have a bug in the code, they are easy.
-Super References.
-I just have a bug in the code, they are easy.
 * Have to rewrite in parser.PropertyDefinitionList and MethodDefinition the part for the computedPropertyName [sym]().
 It´s working, but not DRY but DUPING the Code extra for the computed key.
 * Lock-Ups, Hanging Terminals: After releasing it and writing wrong inputs, i got it.
 I have one of the loops not breaking.
 * Source Characters: The character set is incomplete and unicode is disabled.